 If you have a high water bill and you’re not sure if it’s the pool or something else on your property, start your search by using your water meter as a leak detection device.
 Watch our How to Read Your Meter video!

 Note: If you live in Phoenix, your meter reads in cubic feet.
 One cubic foot equals 0.748 gallons.
-So, if you determined that 100 cubic feet were used during a meter test, then 74.8 gallons was used.
+So, if you determined that 100 cubic feet were used during a meter test, then 74.8 gallons were used.
 All you have to do is multiply the cubic feet by 0.748.